 Proteins as sentences

-Such extraordinary results have also been possible due to the neural network approach to learn meaningful character and word embeddings, that is the representation space in which semantically similar objects are mapped to nearby vectors.
-All this is strictly related to a field one might initially find disconnected or off-topic: biology.
+Such extraordinary results have also been possible due to the neural network approach to learn meaningful character and word embeddings.
+That is the representation space in which semantically similar objects are mapped to nearby vectors.
+All this relates to a field one might initially find disconnected or off-topic: biology.

 Amino acids can be easily thought as the words of a vocabulary (of only 25 elements/words), and every protein can be thought as a sentence, just like in English.
-Researchers who have the tendency to treat similar problems with similar tools, have found NLP models to be versatile enough to be applied to the problem of understanding protein sequences.
+By analogy, researchers have found NLP models to be versatile enough to be applied to the problem of understanding protein sequences.

 The self attention method allows a sequence model to focus its attention on a specific part of the input, in order to have a more accurate prediction of the output.
 It is one of the most influential and fascinating ideas in deep learning.
 The intuition behind such a method is as simple as one might think.
 Imagine a human who is performing a translation from Italian to English.

-Such weights are computed dynamically by a specific neural network that is trained jointly with the machine translation model (please refer to for a more technical and in depth explanation of the attention model).
+Such weights are computed dynamically by a specific neural network.
+Such network is trained jointly with the machine translation model.
+Refer to for a more technical and in depth explanation of the attention model.

 Amino acid and protein embedding

 In the amino acid embedding, well-separated clusters are visible.
 Hydrophobic and polar amino acids are grouped separately, including a tight grouping of aromatic amino acids.
-The negatively charged amino acids and the positively charged ones form two separate groups, and another cluster contains the three smallest molecular weight amino acids.
+Hence, the negatively charged amino acids and the positively charged ones form two separate groups, and another cluster contains the three smallest molecular weight amino acids.

-All this means that the neural network could find structures that characterise sequences correctly without human intervention.
+In other words, the neural network could find structures that characterise sequences correctly without human intervention.

 Clearly sequence models have found their way in the field of natural language processing (NLP).
 However, attention-based neural networks are also applicable to data other than text, such as images, audio and generic numerical types.